 Gustave Gillman takes second place in this list as he was certainly the most important person in the fortunes of The GSSR.
 He started as the station manager at Águilas Station in 1897 but through his tireless works became involved in the mining areas of Las Menas, encouraging investment in the area.
 To this end, he saved The GSSR from bankruptcy thus allowing the line to run up until 1984.
-For his pains he was promoted to Director.
+For his pains, after 14 years of devotion, he was promoted to Director in 1911.

 However, what he has left us is a treasure of photography that is an historical record of the times.

 He was born in England on 15th June, 1856 and died on 28th February 1922 at the age of 66 in Petrópolis, Brazil.
 There are a number of houses remaining in Águilas that were his abodes over his time there.

 George Henry, 1st Marqués de Casa Loring, Vizconde de la Caridad, was born on 22nd August 1822 in Málaga Spain, to George James Loring (18/11/1771, Hingham, Massachusetts, USA) and María del Rosario Loring nee: Oyarzábal Herrera (12/10/1799, en Málaga).
 George and Amalia, Marquesa de Casa Loring, nee Heredia Livermore (3/3/1830), married in Málaga in 1850.
 They had nine children.
 George died on 11th February 1901, approximately one year before Amalia.